rmordona/myrepo/cs410/share/senti_mend.md

 'love'
 </pre>
 </block>

+Note: Edit sent_mend.conf to and set "Lemmatize_first" to "True" if you want to lemmatize terms before taking pos-tags.

 **Fourth**, we rely on 'nltk.corpus.sentiwordnet' module to get the sentiment weight against the given term and pos-tag: